 The rules are simple, the solutions not.

 You are Niño, the white cloud.
-You have to move through the board and reach the exit at the other side of the screen without being captured by the red clouds.
+You have to move through the board and reach the exit on the other side of the screen without being captured by the red clouds.

 Please download Niño from the App store and let me know what you think of it.